 - Dehydration

-- Pinched nerves in your neck
+- Pinched nerves in the neck

-- Low blood pressure.
+- Low blood pressure

 Want 20 pages of brain injury recovery tips in PDF form?
 Click here to download our free ebook “15 Things Every TBI Survivor Must Know” (link opens a pop up for uninterrupted reading)

-Treating Dizziness After Brain Injury
+Treating Dizziness After Head Injury

 1. Gaze Stabilization Exercises